hoangsonww/Post-Analyzer-Webserver/README.md

 </p>

 ## Introduction
-The Post Viewer and Analyzer is a web-based application built with Go.
+The Post Viewer and Analyzer is a *very* simple web-based application built with Go.
 It serves a web interface that allows users to fetch posts from the JSONPlaceholder API, save these posts to a file, and perform a character frequency analysis on the saved data.
 This application demonstrates the use of Go for server-side web development, including handling HTTP requests, processing JSON, and rendering HTML templates.

 ## Features
 - **Fetch Data**: Users can fetch posts from the external JSONPlaceholder API.